sql-machine-learning/elasticdl/docs/designs/ps_design.md

 Since `tf.keras.optimizer` only accept `tf.Variable` type parameter, to avoid unnecessary memory copy, we save a non-embedding parameter as a `tf.Variable` directly.
 We use a variable DB to store all the non-embedding parameters, the key is the variable name, the value is the variable itself.

-However, a embedding table parameter could not be represented by a standard `tf.Variable`.
+However, an embedding table parameter could not be represented by a standard `tf.Variable`.
 For example, in an online learing case, new item id may come in sometimes.
 The shape of the embedding table is not determined.
 Besides, we have to initialize corresponding embedding vector value on the fly for the new item id in the PS pod.

 We introduce a customized data structure `EmbeddingTable` to meet such demands.
 Following is the definition of `EmbeddingTable`: